- CSF is a clear liquid that cushions and surrounds your brain and spinal cord.

-- fever or rash
+- a fever

 - light sensitivity

-- speaking difficulties
+- difficulty speaking

-- trouble walking or poor coordination
+- poor coordination

-- mood swings or depression
+- mood swings

-- intracranial hemorrhage (bleeding in the brain)
+- intracranial hemorrhage, or bleeding in the brain

 - discomfort during and after the procedure

-- allergic reaction to the anesthetic
+- an allergic reaction to the anesthetic

-- infection at the puncture site
+- an infection at the puncture site

-- headache after the test
+- a headache after the test

-- damage to spinal cord nerves (especially if you move during the procedure)
+- damage to spinal cord nerves, especially if you move during the procedure

 - damage to the spinal cord or brain